-"Resource need" means any current or projected deficit to meet demand, state or federal requirements, or operational requirements reliably.
-Such requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, Federal Energy Regulatory Commission jurisdictional operational requirements, or resources required for regulatory compliance, such as fossil-fuel generation retirements, equitable distribution of benefits or reduction of burdens, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.
+"Resource need" means any current or projected deficit to reliably meet forecasted electricity demands, state or federal requirements, or operational requirements reliably.
+Such demands or requirements may include, but are not limited to, capacity and associated energy, capacity needed to meet peak demand in any season, Federal Energy Regulatory Commission jurisdictional operational requirements, or resources required for regulatory compliance, such as fossil-fuel generation retirements, equitable distribution of benefits or reduction of burdens, cost-effective conservation and efficiency resources, demand response, renewable and nonemitting resources.